Blogs in the LMS

 The following guide provides an overview of creating a Blog activity in Canvas LMS.
 If you would like to book a consultation for assistance, please submit a support request.

 Blogs allow students to post using various media forms such as text, video, audio and images.
-In Canvas, students in the same subject, Group or Section can see each other's posts and comments and engage in a collaborative learning experience.
+In the LMS, students in the same subject, Group or Section can see each other's posts and comments and engage in a collaborative learning experience.

 Blogs can be used for a range of educational purposes, including: